Lightning-AI/LitServe/README.md

 </details>

 ### LLM serving
-LitServe isn’t a vLLM or Ollama alternative, it's designed to serve ANY AI model (beyond LLMs).
-LitServe offers full control over the inference internals so you can build custom LLM servers ([learn more](https://lightning.ai/docs/litserve/features/serve-llms)).
+LitServe isn’t *just* for LLMs like vLLM or Ollama; it serves any AI model with full control over internals ([learn more](https://lightning.ai/docs/litserve/features/serve-llms)).
 For easy LLM serving, use [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm) (built on LitServe).

 ```python